Employment and labour markets

 Current and ongoing researchTop

-In 2021, Eurofound will continue to monitor and analyse how the EU’s labour market structure is changing, also in light of COVID-19, looking at net job creation and job loss by sector and occupation, as well as key characteristics of job structure.Read more
+In 2022, Eurofound will continue to monitor and analyse how the EU’s labour market structure is changing, looking at patterns related to employment status, workers’ demographic characteristics, and net job creation and job loss by sector and occupation, particularly in light of COVID-19.Read more

 The sections below provide access to a range of publications, data and ongoing work on this topic.Read less